OSGeo/PROJ/docs/source/usage/apps/geod.rst

      45d31'0.003"N 123d40'59.985"W 75d39'13.094"

 .. note::
-    lack  of precision in the distance value compromises the precision of the Portland location.
+    Lack  of precision in the distance value compromises the precision of the Portland location.

 Further reading